The Petroglyphs of Comb Ridge

 Comb Ridge

-The Comb Ridge, a 120-mile-long, north to south-trending monocline or uplifted ridge, defines southeastern Utah’s red rock landscape and is the central feature of the Shash Jaa unit of Bears Ears National Monument.
+The Comb Ridge, a 120-mile-long, north to south-trending monocline or uplifted ridge, defines southeastern Utah’s red rock landscape and the southern area of Bears Ears National Monument.
 Tilted sandstone formations form a rugged escarpment on the west side of the ridge, while the angled east side is a maze of canyons, cliffs and domes with springs, seeps and pools of precious water.
 The ancient Ancestral Puebloans lived here over 1,000 years ago, building cliff dwellings, granaries for storing seed corn and pecking galleries of exquisite petroglyphs on varnished sandstone walls.

 The Procession Panel